cheeyeo/python_oop/README.md

 * When we use `except` without specifying the exception to catch it will catch all subclasses of BaseException, including SystemExit and KeyboardInterrupt

 If we want to catch all exceptions apart from those 2 special cases, use `except Exception as e:`

+* Important to separate behaviour and data in OOP design

+* Use `property` keyword when we want to add behaviour to data?

+* Technically in Python, methods, data, properties are all attributes of a class

+* Methods => callable attributes

+* Properties => customizable attributes

+* How to distinguish between them?
+Methods should represent actions; things that can be done/performed by an object

+* Once confirming an attribute is not an action, we should decide between standard attributes and properties

+Always use a standard attribute until we need to control access to the property in some way

+Only difference between an attribute and a property is that we can invoke custom actions automatically when a property is retrieved, set or deleted